What is Inventory Turnover and How Do You Calculate It?

 Inventory turnover is calculated by dividing the cost of goods sold (COGS) by the average inventory value for a given period.
 The period here could be a year, six months, three months – on and on, but rarely a week.
 You will want to stretch it minimum over a month, or else you might get inaccurate figures.

-Calculating your inventory turnover, as well as the turnover rates, has many benefits.
+Calculating your company’s inventory turnover, as well as the turnover rates, has many benefits.
 If nothing else, it enables you to figure out your retail prices accurately to ensure optimum profits.
 More detail on this in a bit.

 In this piece, we will be diving a bit deeper to understand what inventory turnover is about.
 We will also discuss the benefits and how to calculate it.